khofesh/misc/README.md

 25. https://medium.com/ovrsea/react-re-rendering-purecomponents-and-memoization-553a2cc863c3 (purecomponent and memoization)
 26. https://corellium.com/blog/linux-m1 (How We Ported Linux to the M1)
 27. https://sitejs.org/ (Small Web construction set.)
+28. https://github.com/pavlobu/deskreen (Deskreen turns any device with a web browser to a second screen for your computer)

 # Investment
 1. https://fs.blog/2019/02/investment-algorithm/ (An Investment Approach That Works)